Therapy for Teens

 A consistent space to find clarity, connection, and new direction.

 Teen counseling in Los Angeles grounded in psychoanalytic understanding.
-In-person in Beverly Hills and online across the Westside.
+In-person in Beverly Hills and surrounding Westside neighborhoods.
+Telehealth sessions across California.

 My Approach to Working with Teens